siddharth-maharana/siddharth-maharana.github.io/_pages/group.md

 ## Current Members

-The research group is currently being established at IUCAA.
+The group is currently being established at IUCAA.

-Group members will be added here as they join.
+Members will be listed here as they join.

 ---